bhavishyaverma450/bhavishyaverma450/README.md

 # 💫 About Me:
 Hi there!
-I'm a B.Tech Computer Science second-year student specializing in Data Science, with a strong passion for Android app development using Java.
+I'm a B.Tech Computer Science second-year student specializing in Data Science, with a strong passion for App Development.
 I love building mobile applications that are practical, efficient, and user-friendly.<br>

 📱 My main focus is on Android app development in Java, where I enjoy creating intuitive apps that solve real-world problems.<br>
 🔍 Alongside that, I’m expanding my knowledge in data science, exploring Python, machine learning, and data visualization.<br>